champagnealexandre/alexandrechampagne.io/content/authors/admin/_index.md

   url: https://www.umontreal.ca

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include statistical physics, complex systems and major evolutionary transitions.

 # Interests to show in About widget
 interests: